Load Balancer as a Service¶

 Verify load balancer functionality¶

-To verify load balancer functionality, apply the nc
+To verify load balancer functionality, apply the nc utility to the

 load balancer VIP and listener port: